RosettaCommons/documentation/internal_documentation/RosettaAcademy.md

   * Useful links

 #####7.
 More Rosetta for developers
+  * Licensing
   * Bootcamp
   * Running code and git
+  * Where to put your new code
   * Notes on code design and implementation workflow
   * More notes
   * Compiling/running code